 - You will be shown early shoulder exercises in "safe zone" by a member of the inpatient physiotherapy team. - In addition to the exercises listed below, you will be shown further exercises at your outpatient physiotherapy appointment or clinic appointment.
-If you have any questions, please contact the physiotherapists listed on page 15.
+If you have any questions, please contact the physiotherapists listed at the end of this leaflet.